-Orange Financial (namely China Telecom Bestpay Co., Ltd), is an affiliate company of China Telecom.
-Established in March 2011, Orange Financial receives “The payment business license” issued by the People’s Bank of China.
-The subsidiaries of Orange Financial covers Bestpay, Orange Wealth, Orange Insurance, Orange Credit, Orange Financial Cloud and so on.
-Bestpay has become the third-largest payment provider in China, closely following Alipay and WeChat Payment.
+Orange Financial (also known as China Telecom Bestpay Co., Ltd), is an affiliate company of China Telecom.
+Established in March 2011, Orange Financial quickly received a “payment business license” issued by the People’s Bank of China.
+The subsidiaries of Orange Financial include Bestpay, Orange Wealth, Orange Insurance, Orange Credit, Orange Financial Cloud, and others.
+Bestpay, in particular, has become the third-largest payment provider in China, closely following Alipay and WeChat Payment.
 With 500 million registered users and 41.9 million active users, Orange Financial’s transaction volume reached 1.13 trillion CNY ($18.37 billion USD) in 2018.

 Developing risk control indicators requires both historical data and real-time data.
-For example, when we sum up the total transaction volume of a merchant for the past month (30 days), we have to calculate both the volume of the last 29 days in batch mode, and then sum up with the value returned by a streaming task on data collected on the current day since 12 am.
+For example, when we sum up the total transaction volume of a merchant for the past month (30 days), we have to calculate the volume of the last 29 days in batch mode, and then sum up with the value returned by a streaming task on data collected on the current day since 12 am.

-The batch layer is for historical data computation, with data stored in Hive, and Spark is dominating as the batch computation engine.
-The streaming layer is for real-time computation, with Flink as computing engine consuming data persisted in Kafka.
+The batch layer is for historical data computation, with data stored in Hive.
+Spark is the predominant batch computation engine.
+The streaming layer is for real-time computation, with Flink is the computing engine consuming data persisted in Kafka.
 The serving layer retrieves the final result for serving.

-As the business grows, our data processing stack becomes very complex, we have to maintain three different software stacks: batch layer, streaming layer and serving layer.
-It means we have to maintain multiple clusters: Kafka, Hive, Spark, Flink, and HBase, as well as a diverse engineering team with different skill sets.
-The cost of maintaining our current data-processing stack becomes really expensive.
+As the business grows, our data processing stack becomes very complex because we constantly have to maintain all three software stacks (batch layer, streaming layer and serving layer).
+It also means we have to maintain multiple clusters: Kafka, Hive, Spark, Flink, and HBase, as well as a diverse engineering team with different skill sets.
+This makes the cost of maintaining that data-processing stack prohibitively expensive.

 Cloud-native architecture and segment-centric storage

-Messages on a Pulsar topic partition are stored in a distributed log, and the log is further divided into segments.
-Each segment is stored as an Apache BookKeeper ledger that is distributed and stored in multiple bookies in the cluster.
-A new segment is created in one of three situations: (1) after a previous segment has been written for longer than a configured interval (time-based rolling), or if the size of the previous segment has reached a configured threshold (size-based rolling), or whenever the ownership of topic partition is changed.
+Messages on a Pulsar topic partition are stored in a distributed log.
+That log is further divided into segments.
+Each segment is stored as an Apache BookKeeper ledger that is distributed and stored in multiple bookies within the cluster.
+A new segment is created in one of three situations: (1) after a previous segment has been written for longer than a configured interval (time-based rolling); (2) if the size of the previous segment has reached a configured threshold (size-based rolling); or (3) whenever the ownership of topic partition is changed.

-Apache Pulsar follows the general pub-sub pattern, where a producer publishes a message to a topic; a consumer subscribes to the topic, processes a received message, and sends a confirmation after the message is processed (Ack).
+Apache Pulsar follows the general pub-sub pattern. (a) a producer publishes a message to a topic; and (b) a consumer subscribes to the topic, processes a received message, and sends a confirmation after the message is processed (Ack).